 Well I most certainly did not!

 Except that I really probably did.
 I didn’t realize that a Black & Tan was a layer of heavy stout beer with a layer of a ultra-hoppy ale on top.
 And while it looked really neat, I confess that after one sip, my black & tan sat neglected on the table.
 Blech!
 Totally not my thing, but I let my pride get in the way of standing up to the guys and ordering something that I would actually drink.
 Lesson learned.

 I’ve long since let that kind of pride go out of my life.
 It’s for the best.

 Ever since the Brownies vs. Blondies episode very, very early on the blog, I’ve been thinking of ways to combine the two.
 When my pal John offered up some of his freshly brewed Oatmeal Stout, it gave me an idea…why not combine brownies, blondies, and cheesecake into one Big Bar of Awesomeness?

 Seriously.
-This is one Black & Tan that won’t be cast aside and neglected on the table.
-Nor should it be!
+Black and tan brownies won’t be cast aside and neglected on the table.
+Nor should they be!

 Start by preheating the oven to 350° F. Line a 12 x 8 x 3-inch pan with non-stick aluminum foil.
 If you can’t find non-stick foil, then line the pan with regular foil, and spray the bejeezes out of it with baking spray.